This website uses cookies Accept Learn more

 Let’s talk about pop culture.
 It’s an essential source of inspiration in your work.

 D.R.
 I’m a student of the 90s in the US, a golden age of pop culture.
 So, that whole era of Catwoman, Michael Jackson, Madonna, MTV, Whitney Houston… It’s where I learned as a kid to dream about a world outside of my present experience.
 I remember watching the “Bad” music video on MTV for the first time.
 I didn’t know what I was looking at, but I was fascinated by everything.
 Pop culture is an imaginary world whose components are deeply rooted in us, and always resurface.
-Again, once the structure is in place,
+Again, once the structure is in place, all these elements become a playground.

 There’s a real contrast between the pop culture you enjoyed as a child and the religious environment in which you grew up in Plano, Texas.